 In any case, as someone who has reviewed the finest cycling apparel the-world-over, needless to say, I was eager to put RedWhite’s bold claim to the test.
-And, after a couple of email exchanges with RedWhite’s founder, Yuva Viswanathan, a pair of the Singapore-based brand’s bibs were sent to me.
+And, after a couple of email exchanges with RedWhite’s founder, Yuva Viswanathan, a pair of the Singapore-based brand’s bibs were sent-off to me.

-First Impressions
+Initial Impressions

 What distinguishes the pad, is its considerable thickness and greater density when compared to others, while additional padding along the sits bones framed-in by unique channeling further punctuate the design.
 RedWhite describes it as a proprietary “Thermic Molding” process that eliminates layers being glued together, instead resulting in a one-piece construction.